GabrielMajeri/fmi-robolab-arduino/MatrixGame/README.md

 ## Summary

-"Santa's Workshop" is a 2D scrolling platformer, inspired by classic games such as Mario.
+"Santa's Workshop" is a 2D platformer, inspired by games such as Doodle Jump and Mario.
 The player is represented by a dot which is able to move and jump around the map.
 The map is made out of horizontal platforms.

 [Click here for a video presentation of the game](https://www.youtube.com/watch?v=GFQkmgMiz-4)